ManuelDeLeon/sveltekit-firebase-ssr/README.md

 The `Counter` component doesn't display on the home page if the user isn't logged in.

+`Counter` uses the helper method `/src/lib/utils/firebase.ts -> getDocumentStore` to react to changes in a single document (there's one counters document in Firebase for each user).

+`Todos` uses the helper method `/src/lib/utils/firebase.ts -> getCollectionStore` to react to changes in all todos documents for the given user.

 ## Protecting routes

 There are two ways to protect a route, with `hooks.ts` and `__layout.svelte`.

 In this example we have a `publicPages` constant with the list of pages which can be accessed without logging in.
-In `hooks.ts` handle we check for the token and if the user isn't logged in we send them to the home page.
+In `hooks.ts` `handle` we check for the token and if the user isn't logged in we send them to the home page.
 The same check is performed at the layout level.